dearshrewdwit/rails-api-example/README.md

 In a separate terminal shell make a [curl][1] request or use [postman][2]

+## Rails Routes

+`config/routes.rb` this is where we declare routes.
+One of the ways Rails makes this easy is by providing a helper method `resources`

 ## Create

 POST requests map to the `create` controller action